harpreetsingh22/Portfolio-Management-Service/README.md

 - `tradeType` (optional): The type of trade to filter by.
 Possible values are `buy` and `sell`.
 - `securityId` (optional): The ID of the security associated with the trade.
+- `page` (optional): The page number for pagination.
+If not provided, defaults to the first page.
+- `limit` (optional): The number of trades to return per page.
+If not provided, defaults to 10.

 ##### Success (200 OK)
 ```